asshah4/aim/README.md

 powerful.
 It allows a different combination of hypothesis-based formulas to be built, and allows for multiple outcomes to specified (a feature not yet built into other modeling packages).
-Please see the vignettes for a more thorough breakdown\!
+Please see the vignettes for a more thorough breakdown!